WordPress/gutenberg/packages/block-editor/src/components/block-variation-transforms/README.md

 ### Usage

-Renders the selected block's variations which have the `transform` option set in `scope` property.
+Renders the block's variations which have the `transform` option set in `scope` property.

 ```jsx
 import { useSelect } from '@wordpress/data';